GoogleCloudPlatform/core-solution-services/components/frontend_react/README.md

 ### Usage

-Run the script in the `components/frontend_react/` with the following command, replacing the placeholders with your actual values:
+Run the script in the `components/frontend_react/` directory with the following command, replacing the placeholders with your actual values. `Domain name` should be the domain you set for the ingress in GKE - it is the domain that the frontend will use for API calls.
+You can pick any name you wish for the firebase app name - for example you can use the PROJECT_ID.

 ```bash
 ./deploy.sh <your-project-id> <your-firebase-app-name> <your-domain-name> <your-contact-email>